 There are currently over 103,000 people on the national transplant waiting list.
 Like America, the list is diverse—it includes people of every age, ethnicity, and gender.
 You can learn more about the numbers and see specific statistical breakdowns with Organ Procurement and Transplantation Network National Data.

 Shared ethnicity is NOT a requirement for matching organ donors and recipients.
 Matches between donors and recipients of different ethnicities are very common.

-Still, a more diverse donor registry gives ethnic minorities on the transplant waiting list a better chance to find a good donor match.
-Because the immune system markers used to match organ donors and recipients are inherited, people with rare markers are more likely to match someone from a similar ethnic background.
+Still, a more diverse donor registry gives everyone on the transplant waiting list a better chance to find a good donor match.
+Because the genetic markers used to match organ donors and recipients are inherited, people with rare markers are more likely to match someone with a shared racial or ethnic background.
 Learn more about matching.